conal/generic-parallel-functional/reviews.md

 concisely, as this is standard generic progamming material.

 p4, "Start with" -> "Let us start with".
+[Done]

 p4, Why is considering branch-labelled trees relevant at this point, beyond the fact that they are another example of trees?
 If they are important for the subsequent development explain why, otherwise this example could be removed.
+[Removed.]

 p5, Similarly, why is considering bottom-up trees relevant?
+[Added "As we'll see below, they give rise to important versions of parallel scan and FFT."]

 p7, "also rename" -> "we also rename".
+["let's also rename ..."]

 p9, Six pages of preliminaries in section 3 is rather a lot before getting to the meat of the paper in section 4.
 It would